 - Look at the number of marks available and make sure that you fit your answer to that.
 If a question is asking for a chord and there are two marks then you are likely to need more than just A, D, E etc. Often the examiner is wanting A7, D7, E7 etc. For longer answer questions it will often be a mark for each point.

 - When comparing and contrasting make sure you do just that.
 For example if you are commenting on the tempo of two sections make sure you say, the first phase is faster than the second phrase/the second phrase is slower than the first phrase.
-These full sentences are required to get all the marks and there are lots of examples in the mark schemes.
+Full sentences are required to get all the marks and there are lots of examples in the mark schemes.

 - When tackling the Edexcel A-Level Question 5 make sure you cover as many elements of music as possible in your response.
 Having said that, make sure that you link them effectively to the question and ensure that they explain the question.